bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 ![](/img/disbale-sso-enabled-status.png)

-## Expired SAML SSO certificates
+{% include message_box.html type="info" title="Expired SAML SSO certificate" content="

-If your SAML SSO certificate has expired and you cannot log into Bitrise through SAML SSO, we advise you to contact our Support team, who will be happy to assist you!
+If your SAML SSO certificate has expired and you cannot log into Bitrise through SAML SSO, we advise you to contact our Support team, who will be happy to assist you

-**In what case can this happen?**

-**Can also the IDP / org owner help in this case?**
+"%}